serenacassar/Assessment-2-Code/README.md

-# Assessment-2-Code
-Apple Dash
+# Apple Dash
-A fun and interactive 2D platform game where players dash through obstacles to collect apples, coded in Python using MakeCode Arcade.
+Apple Dash is a fun and interactive 2D platform game where players dash through obstacles to collect apples, coded in Python using MakeCode Arcade.

 This project aims to: